NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 In steels we take the lower yield point:
 ![[Pasted image 20220504170226.png]]

-Explain the effect of temperature on yield stress in BCC, FCC and HCP materials
+Describe and explain the effect of temperature on yield stress in BCC, FCC and HCP materials
 #card
 ![[Pasted image 20220504170328.png]]